 It is possible to allow the camera pick the proper white balance for any particular environment, but sometimes the camera will get it wrong and the photo will look washed out.

 If you’re having difficulty holding your camera straight, purchase a tripod.
 A tripod will go a long way in helping to keep your camera in position, so that you can focus on other variables aside from balance.
-Tripods work great if you’re in the wilderness or in an irregular terrain.
+Tripods work great if you’re in the wilderness or in an irregular … Read the rest

 Hauling your camera and its accessories around can be quite distressing if you lack the proper way to carry it.
 A camera bag eliminates all the hassle.
 Acquiring one should be based on how much equipment you have.
 Shoulder bags are the go-to choice for most as they offer easy access to the camera.
 It is likely that you will buy filters, flashes and lenses down the road and having a safe place to keep these will matter.
 Besides, a bag will shelter your camera from dust and rain.

 Holding on to your camera for the entire length of your photography session can be quite tiresome.
 If you need to use your hands, you are compelled to lay down your camera, which exposes it to damage and theft.
-This conundrum can be solved by investing in a utility strap.
-It will ensure the camera is close to you at all times.
-It is especially recommended since it eliminates all risk of you accidentally dropping your expensive DSLR.
+This conundrum can be solved by investing in … Read the rest

 About is file size and frame rate.
 These things are quite important because they will decide the quality of the videos that you shoot.
 This camera is pretty good – it’ll shoot 1080p which is full HD and it will also shoot 720p which is standard HD – both of which are perfectly acceptable for social media platforms.
 In order to make those changes we go again into Video Tab 2 and find Movie Recording Size.
 If we press on that option then we get four choices.
 Depending on whether you’ve chosen NTSC or PAL, you maximum rates will be either 60fps or 50fps.